The International Trade Blog Export Forms

 Shipping Solutions' electronic certificate of origin service is only $50 ($25 if you are a Shipping Solutions Annual Maintenance Program subscriber) and is quick and easy to use.
 First, register for free on the eCO web page, and then, when you are ready, log into the eCO portal and submit your export information.

-Shipping Solutions has partnered with American World Trade Chamber of Commerce, whose certification staff is accredited by the International Chamber of Commerce World Chambers Federation.
+Shipping Solutions has partnered with the American World Trade Chamber of Commerce, whose certification staff is accredited by the International Chamber of Commerce World Chambers Federation.
 You can be assured that your chamber of commerce document will comply with the rules, regulations and best practices of international trade.

 Important Notes on Working with a Chamber